cssninjaStudio/vuero/documentation/components/buttons/v-button-feather-documentation.md

 ### Feather icons

 `<V-Button />` components work well with Font Awesome Icons.
-Add an icon name inside the `fa` prop to set a Font Awesome icon.
+Add an icon name inside the `icon` prop to set a Font Awesome icon.
 You can also create square and circle buttons with a single icon using the `<V-IconButton />` component.
 Please refer to markup for detailed examples.